LinuxCommandLibrary

 CAVEATS

 Assembly syntax varies between architectures.
 GNU as uses AT&T syntax by default on x86, which differs from Intel syntax.
 Use .intel_syntax noprefix directive for Intel syntax.
-The -f flag should only be used with compiler-generated output as it skips syntax validation.
+The -f flag should only be used with compiler-generated output, since it skips whitespace and comment preprocessing that hand-written sources may rely on.

 HISTORY